csev/cc4e-private/kr/chap01/chap01.md

 [comment]: <> (page 11 , CHAPTER I A TUTORIAL INTRODUCTION 11 )

-    printf ("%4.
-Of %6.1f \ n" , fahr, celsius);
+    printf ("%4.0f %6.1f\n" , fahr, celsius);

-the conversion specification %4 f says that a floating point number is to be printed in a space at least four characters wide, with no digits after the decimal point. %6 .1 f describes another number to occupy at least six spaces, with 1 digit after the decimal point, analogous to the F6.1 of Fortran or the F **(6,1)** of PL/I. Parts of a specification may be omitted: **%6f** says that the number is to be at least six characters wide; 96.2f requests two places after the decimal point, but the width is not constrained; and %f merely says to print the number as floating point. printf also recognizes
-%d for decimal integer, 160 for octal, **%x** for hexadecimal, %c for character,
-    %s for character string, and %% for % itself.
+the conversion specification `%4.0f` says that a floating point number is to be printed in a space at least four characters wide, with no digits after the decimal point. `%6.1f` describes another number to occupy at least six spaces, with 1 digit after the decimal point, analogous to the F6.1 of Fortran or the F **(6,1)** of PL/I. Parts of a specification may be omitted: `%6f` says that the number is to be at least six characters wide; `%.2f` requests two places after the decimal point, but the width is not constrained; and `%f` merely says to print the number as floating point. printf also recognizes `%d` for decimal integer, `%o` for octal, `%x` for hexadecimal, `%c` for character, `%s` for character string, and `%%` for % itself.

 Each % construction in the first argument of printf is paired with its corresponding second, third, etc., argument; they must line up properly by